Copyright: what you need to know

 • The ‘human touch’: If you significantly adapt, creatively edit, or arrange AI output into a larger original work, copyright may apply to your unique contribution.
 Following THJ v Sheridan (2023), the threshold is high: you must demonstrate that you made ‘free and creative choices’ that stamp the work with your personal touch.

 • Infringement risk: When you use generative AI, the legal risk of copyright infringement shifts to you as the user.
 AI models can "memorise" specific training data, meaning an output may reproduce a 'substantial part' of an existing copyrighted work without you being aware of it.
 Under Section 16 of the Copyright, Designs and Patents Act (1988), liability rests with the person who publishes or shares that output.
-Two things to watch for in particular: distorted watermarks or logos in an AI-generated image are a strong indicator that the tool has reproduced a protected source; and if a text or image output looks like a near-copy of an existing work, treat it as a potential infringement before using it.
+Two indicators to watch for in particular:

 • Keep a record of your prompts: Because this is an evolving area of law and ownership can be difficult to establish retrospectively, it is good practice to keep a record of the prompts you use.
 AI tools will have their own policies on this – check the guidance for whichever tool you are using.